Manderby/NALib/Readme.txt

 - naMalloc            Allocates the given number of bytes.
 - naMallocIfNull      Same as naMalloc but the space will only be allocated if the pointer provided is NA_NULL.
-- naMallocPageAligned Allocates the given number of bytes but the first byte will be aligned to a page boundary.
 - naAlloc             Allocates space for the given NALib structure.
 Use it for example like this: NAArray* a = naAlloc(NAArray);
 - naFree              Frees the memory allocated with above functions.

+You can also allocate memory on byte numbers or even page boundaries:

+- naMallocAligned     Allocates memory aligne to a certain byte number.
+- naMallocPageAligned Allocates the given number of bytes but the first byte will be aligned to a page boundary.
+- naFreePageAligned   Frees the aligned memory.

 Additionally, starting with NALib version 10, you can use the following two functions (See section 3 for more information):